Which statement best describes the difference between a physical ... | Study Prep in Pearson+

 1

-Know that chemical changes involve breaking and forming chemical bonds, leading to new substances (e.g., rusting, combustion, or digestion).
+Step 3: Compare the options given by checking if they correctly describe these fundamental differences between physical and chemical changes.

-Evaluate the given statements by comparing them to these definitions: For example, the statement that a physical change involves breaking chemical bonds is incorrect because bond breaking is characteristic of chemical changes.
+Step 4: Eliminate incorrect statements, such as those claiming physical changes always produce heat or only occur at high temperatures, since these are not universally true.

-Conclude that the correct description is the one stating that a physical change alters appearance or state without changing chemical composition, whereas a chemical change produces new substances with different chemical properties.
+Step 5: Conclude that the best description is the one stating that a physical change alters appearance or state without changing chemical composition, while a chemical change forms new substances with different chemical properties.

 Watch next